-ISSUES F ISSUES FOR DIRECTORS
+ISSUES FOR DIRECTORS

-NO. ISSUE COMMENTARY
+ISSUE COMMENTARY

-1 WHOSE INTERESTS MAY A DIRECTOR PROMOTE?
+WHOSE INTERESTS MAY A DIRECTOR PROMOTE?
 A director of a company must, when performing his or her duties as such a director, act in the best interests of that particular company , even where doing so may be not in the interests of another person, eg. another company such as a nominating member or any organisation of which the director is an officer or employee (the Nominator)

-The categories of Director in ASI have been created: not so that the interests of a particular Member or class of Members of ASI can be advanced without regard to the interests of other Members or classes of Members to ensure that Directors who have knowledge, experience and expertise across a range of industry segments in the aluminium value chain can come together to share that knowledge, experience and expertise in making decisions and guiding the strategic direction of ASI, and to assist ASI to make better and more informed decisions A Director is not prohibited from having regard to the interests of ASI's members as a whole in acting as a Director, he or she may not favour or exclusively pursue the interests of ASI Put another way, it has been said that: A director may act with the interests of a principal other than the company in mind, provided he or she has a genuine belief that in so doing he or she is acting consistently with the interests of the company as a whole The fact that a Nominator can only nominate a candidate for election as a Director, and it is the members themselves as a whole who elect
+The categories of Director in ASI have been created: not so that the interests of a particular Member or class of Members of ASI can be advanced without regard to the interests of other Members or classes of Members to ensure that Directors who have knowledge, experience and expertise across a range of industry segments in the aluminium value chain can come together to share that knowledge, experience and expertise in making decisions and guiding the strategic direction of ASI, and to assist ASI to make better and more informed decisions A Director is not prohibited from having regard to the interests of his or her Nominator, but he or she must consider the interests of ASI's members as a whole in acting as a Director, he or she may not favour or exclusively pursue the interests of his or her Nominator where those interests are not the best interests of ASI Put another way, it has been said that: A director may act with the interests of a principal other than the company in mind, provided he or she has a genuine belief that in so doing he or she is acting consistently with the interests of the company as a whole The fact that a Nominator can only nominate a candidate for election as a Director, further reinforces the position that the Director may not favour the interests of his or her Nominator over those of ASI

-company as a whole
+ISSUE WHOSE INTERESTS MAY A DIRECTOR